 Here are some general measurements, temperature, and brewing time guidelines for 6-8 ounces (170-227ml) cup or teapot.

 These figures above are not an exact science.
 You don’t need a thermometer or a sophisticated measuring tool.
-Just don’t cram the infuser tightly and wait 1-5 minutes once the water has become to boil to get an approximate temperature.
-If the tea was too strong, use less next time or let it steep a few minutes less.
+Just don’t cram the infuser tightly and wait 1-5 minutes once the water has come to a boil to get an approximate temperature.
+If the tea is too strong, use less next time or let it steep a few minutes less.
 If too weak, then do the opposite.

 Most full-leaf loose teas are great for multiple infusions, so you can enjoy them more than once.
 When reused or re-steeped, you might want to increase the time in the water by 2-3 minutes.